nenick/espresso-macchiato/README.md

 ### create release

-For a release just run following command from your PC:
+Finish RELEASE_NOTES.md and run following command from your PC (change version!):

-    ./gradlew :library:release
+    ./gradlew :library:release -Prelease.version=1.2.0

 This command will do and trigger:

-1. check current git status for not synchronized changes
+1. do: check current git status for not synchronized changes
-2. create new release tag
+2. do: create new release tag with given release.version
-3. push release tag to github
+3. do: push release tag to github
-4. circle ci build and test the release tag
+4. trigger: circle ci to build and test the release tag
+5. trigger: circle ci to push the release artifacts to bintray
-5. circle ci push the release artifacts to bintray.
+5. trigger: circle ci to push the release artifacts to github

 With the last step the release is ready and can be used.